matmaer/chezmoi-mousse/notes/main-sections.md

 # interface layout

+## Page 1: visualize current state

+Visualisation including with buttons to launch related git and chezmoi commands.
+- Main visualization and modus operandi
+- Ability to verify one specific file its status
+- Local repo (staging and diffs for anything not staged or committed yet)
+- diffs? otherwise modal embedded decide to show Separate Diff window

-## Page 1: Status, or "detected configuration"
+## Page 2: Status, or "detected configuration"

 The goal is to align with the user, on what the TUI will help operating on